Sign up for this academically rigorous and professionally relevant course in human resource management.

 The Graduate Certificate in Industrial Relations and Human Resource Management is designed to upgrade skills and knowledge of industrial relation and human resource issues.

-It is an academically rigorous and professionally relevant course in human resource management.
 Assessment tasks focus on critical thinking, problem solving and creativity in topics ranging from laws of employment, industrial relations and contemporary employment systems.

 When you graduate, you may consider further postgraduate studies by applying for admission into the Master of Industrial Relations and Human Resource Management.